The Ultimate Collection (Michael Jackson album): "Someone Put Your Hand Out"

-"Someone Put Your Hand Out" (on disc three of The Ultimate Collection) is a song originally written by Jackson in 1987 for the Bad album and re-written in April 1990 with Teddy Riley, having failed to make it on to Jackson's 1991 album Dangerous.
+"Someone Put Your Hand Out" (on disc three of The Ultimate Collection) is a song written by Jackson in 1987 for the Bad album and re-written in April 1990 with Teddy Riley, having failed to make it on to Jackson's 1991 album Dangerous.
 It was released May 1992 in Europe as an exclusive Pepsi promotional single, to promote Jackson's upcoming Dangerous World Tour.
 500,000 copies were made available by collecting a winning token from certain Pepsi products.

 A cassette single of "Someone Put Your Hand Out" was also released as part of an exclusive Pepsi promotional pack in June 1992 throughout Europe.
 The promotional pack also included a Michael Jackson poster, a promotional sticker, and a press release about Jackson's upcoming Dangerous World Tour.

 An instrumental version of the song was played by Jackson's band during some of the concerts of the Dangerous World Tour.